 In March 2012, Sempra Global entered into a \$2.189 billion, five-year syndicated revolving credit agreement expiring in March 2017.
 Citibank, N.A. serves as administrative agent for the syndicate of 25 lenders.
 No single lender has greater than a 7-percent share.
-The new facility replaces the \$2.0 billion credit agreement set to expire in 2014.
+The new facility replaced the \$2.0 billion credit agreement that was scheduled to expire in 2014.